jsambrook/common-sense/_posts/2023-10-06-a-powerful-reframe.md

 stuff interests you, please do.
 Just know that you don't have to be able to prove the reframe literally true to benefit from it.

-So, consider standing in front of your bathroom mirror once a day for five days.
+Consider standing in front of your bathroom mirror once a day for five days.
 Repeat the reframe slowly and meaningfully ten times or so.
 Give yourself a few minutes to do this.
 It might feel odd at first, but just do it.
 No one is going to know!

 ### Resources